or with email / password

 Now that the transparency is setup, scale down a bit the element on the composition and place it to a bit on the left.
 You can use the rotation tool to give it a nice little angle.

-Add it one more time to the composition and place it in the center, then add it one last time and place it a bit to the right.
+Open the library to add it one more time to the composition and place it in the center, then add it one last time and place it a bit to the right.

-Scale it down a bit, and move it a bit in front and a bit down.
+Add it to the composition, scale it down a bit, and move it a bit in front and a bit down.

 One by one, import the 4 screenshots images and place them at the back of the composition.

 Import the ‘Little XR’ logo and place it on the top left area of the composition.
-Turn on ‘png alpha’ as you did with the animal image.

 Finally, import the ‘play-now.png’ image, add it to the composition, and set its shape to circle, to make a nice rounded shape.

 Let’s bring attention to this button by adding a pulse animation.
-Note that the animation is not visible on the editor, but only when viewing the scene on your phone
+Note that the animation is not visible on the editor, but only when viewing the scene on your phone or in the simulator.

 Next to the QR code, you can see the public link to you scene, in this case: https://xr.plus/d20 (yours will be different).